 Photo of Darby Minott Bradford

 Darby Minott Bradford is a hybrid form writer and translator based in Tio'tia:ke (Montreal).
-They are the author of the Dream of No One but Myself (Brick Books, 2021), which won the A.M.
+They are the author of Dream of No One but Myself (Brick Books, 2021), which won the A.M.
 Klein QWF Prize for Poetry, and was a finalist for, among others, the Griffin Poetry Prize and Governor General Literary Awards.
 Their most recent book of poetry, Bottom Rail on Top, was a finalist for the Raymond Souster Award.

 Photo: Sarah Bodri.